YvanSeth/activitypubplay/Java/Spring/activitypubbot/README.md

-# Java / Sprin Boot ActivityPub Bot
+# Java / Spring Boot ActivityPub Bot

 The status of this code is that it implements a basic service where via a web UI you can create "bot" profiles which other ActivityPub instances can successfully look up.

-The next step would be to implment follows.
+The next step would be to implement follows.
 Followed by posts.
 So then you'd have a bot that people can follow and it can post things that those people then see.